 Mix in the toasted bread cubes, herbs, and pine nuts, and season with black pepper and sea salt to taste.
 Stir in the vegetable stock and the beaten egg, if using, and leave for 10 minutes to thoroughly soak in.

 If making stuffing balls, scoop up 1 tablespoon of stuffing at a time, then mold it into a ball and place on the prepared baking sheet.
 Or, if baking in one piece, simply press the stuffing mix gently into the prepared baking dish.

 Bake the stuffing for 25–30 minutes (25 minutes for balls and 30 minutes if baking in one piece) until crisp and golden on the outside, but still soft on the inside.

-Reprinted with permission from At My Table published in 2015 by Sterling Epicure, an imprint of Sterling Publishing Co., Inc. Text and photography © 2015 by Mary McCartney
+Reprinted with permission from At My Table published by Sterling Epicure, an imprint of Sterling Publishing Co., Inc. Text and photography ©Mary McCartney

 If we're being honest, no holiday meal is complete until the gravy is on the table.
 Check out these intriguing versions -- a traditional turmeric gravy from the Maldives, an old-fashioned giblet gr...